senpai0807/discord-auth-bot/README.md

 ```

 # Road Of Development
-I plan to make regular updates.
-The first update is removing the use ndeb and using mongoose/mongodb instead.
-Another update I will make is removing the use of a sitebase and have the keys that are generated validated within local machine that the discord bot will be hosted at and also storing the generated keys into the mongodb database.
+Next updates:
+- Removing the use of a sitebase and have it locally running using Express server.
+- Update /reset command to work with the removal of the sitebase.
+- Add stripe integration to setup subscription for renewals.

 # Usage
 I don't really care if you pull this git and make it your own.
 I made this specifically because I don't see many discord auth bots be open-sourced.